metafacture/metafacture-core/README.md

 metafacture-core
 ================

+Metafacture is a toolkit for processing semi-structured data with a focus on library metadata.
+It provides tools for reading, writing and transforming data.
+Metafacture can be used as a stand-alone application or as a java library.

-Core package of the Metafacture tool suite for metadata processing.
-See the wiki for more information: https://github.com/culturegraph/metafacture-core/wiki
+See the wiki for more information: https://github.com/culturegraph/metafacture-core/wiki For support and discussion join the mailing list: http://lists.dnb.de/mailman/listinfo/metafacture